aws-samples/shopfloor-connectivity/docs/README.md

 -   Implement the configuration types required for the adapter.
 When initializing the adapter using the InitializeAdapter service call the JSON configuration for the adapter is passed as JSON data.
 When the CreateAdapter method (see above) is called, an instance of the sfc ConfigReader is passed as a parameter.
 An instance of the configuration class, containing the deserialized data can be obtained by calling the readers GetConfig method, passing the type of the configuration class.
 This configuration data is used to create and initialize the adapter.
 The configuration class must inherit from the SFC BaseConfiguration class.
 The IValidate class can be implemented which will be called to execute the configuration validation
     logic after reading the data from the JSON configuration data.

--   Implement a static main method for the service class that creates a (singleton) instance of that class, and calls its from ProtocolServiceMain inherited Run method to start the service.
+-   Implement a static main method for the service class that creates a (singleton) instance of that class, and calls it's from ProtocolServiceMain inherited Run method to start the service.

 ```c#
 public sealed class OpcdaProtocolService : ProtocolServiceMain